We use cookies to improve your experience

 Why it's important: Knowing how long each task will take helps you plan when to start and finish each to complete the project on time.

-Step 5: Estimate Float Time
+Step 5: Estimate float time

 Compute the float time for each task using the formula:

-Slack time = Late start (LS) – Early Start (ES).
+Slack time = Late start (LS) – Early Start (ES)

 This provides insight into the flexibility of scheduling without impacting project completion.